charlottegiseleweil/viewerTemplate/README.md

 - namesOfProperties [] -- an array of the names you want to display of each properie (the same name should be used to set colors).
 - chartID -- the ID of the chart the shapefile should be connected to.
   <br/>
   In the chart make sure that the columns property is empty and that the colors match the name you chose in "namesOfProperties".
-Add the property `interactive: true`.
+Add the property `linkedToMap: true`.

 ## Adding a new menu tab (optional)